jessicacarneiro/apis-rest/README.md

 ## Dependency check report
 Run `make dependency_check` or `./mvnw dependency-check:check` to run the dependency check report.
 The report will be located at
 `/target/dependency-check-report.html`

-## TODO

-- [ ] Create script to validate dependency check report in the pipeline
-- [ ] Add roles to other controllers
-- [ ] Add more tests (increase test coverage)
-- [ ] Add more cases in the default error handling
-- [ ] Add cache
-- [x] Create interfaces with OpenAPI docs for all APIs

 ## References